tphamer8/Yelp_Clone/README.md

 \c name postgres
 GRANT ALL ON SCHEMA PUBLIC TO user;
 ~~~
-### Instructions to run *phase2_python.py*
+### Instructions to run *python.py*
-Create a file named .env in this directory, enter this into the file
+Create a file named .env in this directory, and enter this into the file
 >POSTGRES_USER=username
 POSTGRES_PASSWORD=password
 DATABASE_NAME=database